 - Keep windows and doors closed to avoid letting in pollen.

 - Avoid the use of wood burning fireplaces.
 The smoke and ash that they introduce into your home can cause respiratory irritation and allergic reactions.

 Allergens in your bedroom can cause allergy symptoms to worsen while you sleep, meaning that you wake up feeling congested and tired instead of well-rested.
-To help get a better night’s sleep with reduced levels of pollutants, you can:
+To help reduce levels of pollutants, you can:

 - Use dust mite covers on your mattress and pillows.